Harshith-VC/Harshith-VC/README.md

 <h1 style="text-align: left;">Hi there👋, I'm Harshith</h1>

-<h4>Welcome to my GitHub profile!
-I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
+- Welcome to my GitHub profile!
+- I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
 With a strong foundation in tools like Excel, PowerBI, SQL, and Python.
-I aim to combine technical expertise with business acumen to deliver impactful solutions</h4>
+I aim to combine technical expertise with business acumen to deliver impactful solutions

 <h2 style="text-align: left;">About Me</h2>